Last Updated on

 The attorney appears in court at every hearing, although you’ll meet in-office several times before the court hearing.
 The Queens family court is located at 151-20 Jamaica Ave.
 You should appear in court with the attorney at the date and time specified, however, he is likely to do most of the talking during the hearing, or at least guide you on the right things to say to benefit your case.

-When the judge hears the child custody case, he is working in the best interest of the children.
+When the judge hears the child custody case, he is working in the interest of the children.
 Factors such as who currently cares for the child, the school the child attends, the person who takes the child to doctor appointments, etc. are all used in a child custody case.
 Sometimes, however, things aren’t as clear as they see from the outside.
 The attorney handling your case ensures that all sides of the story are heard, helping you gather evidence in the case, ensuring that you’re aware of the laws surrounding child custody, and minimizing contact that you have with the other parent.

 Why Spodek Law Group?